Alternative versions of Spider-Man: No More (Earth-51838)

-In No More — a story arc starting in Peter Parker: The Spectacular Spider-Man #303 - a trip to the past to retrieve vital information resulted in Peter Parker changing his past when his younger self decided to abandon being Spider-Man because he felt, based on what he had seen and overheard of his future self's life, that such a career would only bring him pain and suffering.
+In No More — a story arc starting in Peter Parker: The Spectacular Spider-Man #303 – a trip to the past to retrieve vital information resulted in Peter Parker changing his past when his younger self decided to abandon being Spider-Man because he felt, based on what he had seen and overheard of his future self's life, that such a career would only bring him pain and suffering.
 As a result, Peter Parker became a successful industrialist married to Gwen Stacy, but Norman Osborn has conquered the world, killing Iron Man and most of the Fantastic Four and imprisoning Doctor Doom, with Peter still hiding behind his corporate role even as Gwen discreetly aids the resistance as he believes that taking action as Spider-Man will only make things worse.

 The "Perfect" World (Earth-11638)

+This version of Spider-Man is called the Amazing Spider, who is rich, powerful enough to fight Galactus, and universally popular.

+None of his loved ones have died, with Uncle Ben surviving the fateful mugging.

+Peter runs Parker Technologies and Uncle Ben spurs him to be the best.
+Upon inventing a portal technology, he brought Earth-616's Spider-Man (unknowingly bringing both Deadpool and the Hulk along as well) to Earth-11638.

+It transpires that the Amazing Spider has been pulling Spider-Men from alternate universes through into his universe and then fatally draining their powers, as Uncle Ben has trained him to believe "with great power comes great responsibility to stay powerful".

-This version of Spider-Man is called the Amazing Spider, who is rich, powerful, and popular in a world where none of his loved ones have died.
-Peter runs Parker Technologies and his Uncle Ben spurs him to be the best.
-Upon inventing a portal technology, he unknowingly brought Earth-616's Spider-Man, Deadpool, and the Hulk to Earth-11638.
-During a scuffle with Spider-Man in the Amazing Spider's lair called the Web, Uncle Ben was about to plug Spider-Man into the machine.
-The Amazing Spider was caught between the machine and was placed in a comatose state.
-While in a coma, the Amazing Spider's soul arrived in Hell, where Bruce Banner's Sorcerer Supreme counterpart died fighting the Infernal Hulk, though Bruce's astral form stayed alive and helped return the Amazing Spider to life with the souls of the repentant damned, which gave him a second chance to live.
+During the confrontation with Spider-Man in the Amazing Spider's lair, Uncle Ben was about to plug Spider-Man into the machine, but the Amazing Spider, realising what he has done, jumps in the way and was placed in a comatose state.
+While in a coma, the Amazing Spider's soul arrived in Hell, where Bruce Banner's Sorcerer Supreme counterpart died fighting the Infernal Hulk.
+Fully acknowledging he deserved to be in hell, he was helped by Bruce's astral form to return with the souls of the repentant damned, which gave him a second chance to live.
 When he awoke, he found himself transformed into a new character called the Ghost Spider.
 To make amends with Spider-Man, the Ghost Spider transported him, Deadpool, and the Hulk back to Earth-616.

 In the 2018 Marvel's Spider-Man video game, Ghost Spider appears as an alternate costume, named Spirit Spider to avoid confusion with Earth-65's Gwen Stacy.